 This County Drought Resilience Plan Guidebook: Task Force Formulation, Plan Development, and Implementation Considerations for Implementing Senate Bill 552 (Hertzberg) (Guidebook) was prepared by the California Department of Water Resources (DWR) to aid counties who must comply with the requirements of California Water Code (CWC) Section 10609.70.
-DWR has voluntarily opted to provide this Guidebook to make compliance simpler for counties, and to assist them in creating a useful planning document.
+As part of its technical assistance, DWR has voluntarily prepared this Guidebook to assist counties in their efforts to comply with Senate Bill 552 requirements and create an implementable plan to improve drought resilience planning for their residents.
 Counties subject to CWC Section 10609.70 are solely responsible for compliance and may use this Guidebook if they choose.
 For assistance with interpreting the content of this document, please contact DWR Water Use Efficiency staff at wue@water.ca.gov.